Coping With a Recurrence or Second Cancer

 - What do I do now?

-You may feel fearful, shocked, angry, overwhelmed, and out of control.
+You may feel fearful, shocked, angry, overwhelmed, and like you are losing control.
 Turn to those who gave you support during your first battle with cancer.
-Don't hesitate to seek out help and support- social workers, therapists, support groups (in-person and online).
+Don't hesitate to seek out help and support- from social workers, therapists, and support groups (in-person and online).
 Family, friends, and religious/spiritual leaders/clergy can be great sources of support during a second cancer battle.
-Keep in mind, you have done this before.
+Keep in mind, that you have done this before.
 You know much more now than you did at the time of your original diagnosis.
 Use that knowledge to guide your treatment decisions and help you put into place the support you need to get through this battle. recurrence or second cancer can mean different things to different people- each situation is unique.
 You may want to start aggressive treatment right away.
 Perhaps you just aren't sure you want to go through more chemotherapy or surgery.
 There is no "right" way to respond.
 Just as the initial treatment decisions are a balance of pros and cons, so are these decisions.

 While surgery, chemotherapy, or a clinical trial of a new medication may be the best option for some, others may feel that they don't want to pursue aggressive treatments again.
 And that is okay.
 It may not be a decision family and friends will understand, but it is the patient's decision to make.
 Talk with your team about palliative care and hospice options.